pytorch/executorch/docs/source/executorch-arm-delegate-tutorial.md

 First, you will need to install ExecuTorch.
 Please follow the recommended tutorials if you haven't already, to set up a working ExecuTorch development environment.

-To generate software which can be run on an embedded platform (real or virtual), we will need a tool chain for cross-compilation, and an Arm Ethos-U software development kit, including the Vela compiler for Ethos-U NPUs.
+To generate software which can be run on an embedded platform (real or virtual), we will need a tool chain for cross-compilation and an Arm Ethos-U software development kit, including the Vela compiler for Ethos-U NPUs.

 In the following sections we will walk through the steps to download each of the dependencies listed above.